try-horus/horus-compose/README.md

 `docker-compose.yaml` defines the components Horus uses and how it executes them when running `docker-compose up`.

 **Images**
-- `connector`: receives, processes, and issues the commands to insert data in the database ([repo](https://github.com/try-horus/horus-db))
+- `connector`: receives, processes, and issues the commands to insert data in the database
-- `docker-db`: creates a TimescaleDB container with the Horus schema ([repo](https://github.com/try-horus/db-docker/tree/master))
+- `docker-db`: creates a TimescaleDB container with the Horus schema
-- `server`: handles the client's requests to the database ([repo](https://github.com/try-horus/horus-ui/tree/main/server))
+- `server`: handles the client's requests to the database
--  `client`: the UI that visualizes data and handles user interactions ([repo](https://github.com/try-horus/horus-ui/tree/main/client))
+- `client`: the UI that visualizes data and handles user interactions

 **Container communication**
 The default Docker network created by `docker-compose` enables containers to communicate between themselves using their container names.

 The exceptions are the API calls made by `client` to `server` from the browser to Horus' IP address, which is automatically set by the application code.
-This is because an API call made from the browser is outside of the Docker network — meaning it can't understand Docker container names and needs explicit IP addresses.

 **Data persistance**
 `docker-compose` defines a volume for `docker-db`.

-This means that when the database container is restarted it can continue working with the data it had before as long as it accesses the same volume.
+When the database container is restarted, it can continue working with the data it had before as long as it accesses the same volume.

 ## Team

-**Frederick, Maryland**
+**Maryland, USA**
 - Callie Buruchara ([GitHub](https://github.com/callieburuchara))

-**London**
+**London, UK**
 - Rich Morris ([GitHub](https://github.com/richwynmorris))
 - José de la Puente ([LinkedIn](https://www.linkedin.com/in/ja-puente/), [GitHub](https://github.com/14jdelap))

-**Madrid**
+**Madrid, Spain**
 - Juan García ([LinkedIn](https://www.linkedin.com/in/juan-garc%C3%ADa-moreno-21bbbb155/), [GitHub](https://github.com/juan-gm))